Márcio Zanardi: Career

 On 1 October 2021, after first team head coach Ricardo Catalá left, Zanardi was appointed in charge of São Bernardo for the remainder of the Copa Paulista, and led the side to their second-ever title of the tournament.
 He remained in charge of the club in the following years, achieving promotion in the 2022 Série D and reaching the quarterfinals of the 2023 Campeonato Paulista.

 On 31 March 2024, Zanardi was named head coach of Série B side Goiás.
 He was sacked from the club on 4 August, after a 2–1 loss to Novorizontino.

 On 27 September 2024, Zanardi replaced Portuguese Paulo Gomes at the helm of Botafogo-SP also in the second division.
 The following 18 May, after just three wins into the new season, he was sacked.

 On 8 July 2025, Zanardi was appointed head coach of Amazonas also in the second division.
 He was dismissed on 29 October, with the club still in the relegation zone.

+On 25 January 2026, Zanardi was named head coach of Figueirense in the Série C. On 14 April, he was sacked, and took over Ponte Preta in division two on 11 June.

+On 26 August 2026, Zanardi resigned from Ponte as the club's financial situation worsened; he left with no wins in 12 matches.